tuxtof/xi-iot-lab/lab/teams.rst

 In part 1 of today's lab, the teams will be divided into smaller groups (two and three people, respectively).

 - One smaller group will use the team's **physical** Edge Device.
 The physical devices have already been onboarded (relevant in the **Edge Devices** step coming up shortly).
 - The other smaller group will use a virtual Edge Device running on the local Nutanix cluster.
+Please use the virtual edge device in the table below that matches your table number.
 - Each table has both a team name (Star Wars or Star Trek character) and a sheet of paper showing two numbers.
 During the exercises, the 2-person group should use the even number and the 3-person group should use the odd number.
-The numbers are to be used at any time a lab section references **XX** e.g. **nextlabXX**.
+The numbers are to be used any time a lab section references **XX** e.g. **nextlabXX**.

 **Part 2**